 The journal was founded in 1991.
 It accepts contributions in English (preferred) or German language.
 All contributions go through a double-blind peer review process.
 Since we especially want to encourage early career authors, the journal’s policy is to reach a decision on every submission within five weeks of receipt.
 The journal is known for providing friendly and helpful reviewer comments and suggestions of how to improve manuscripts.

 KRITERION — Journal of Philosophy contributes in funding the annual international SOPhiA graduate conferences.
 It sponsors the SOPhiA best paper award for young analytic philosophers.
 For a full list of winners of this award, see here.

-Among our most cited authors are: David M. Armstrong, Wilhelm Essler, Norbert Hoerster, Karel Lambert, Hannes Leitgeb, Jürgen Mittelstraß, Gerhard Schurz, Peter Simons, Peter Singer, Achille Varzi, Paul Weingartner, Jan Wolenski, Jean-Claude Wolf.
+Among our most cited authors are: David M. Armstrong, Wilhelm Essler, Clark Glymour, Norbert Hoerster, Karel Lambert, Hannes Leitgeb, Jürgen Mittelstraß, Gerhard Schurz, Peter Simons, Peter Singer, Achille Varzi, Paul Weingartner, Jan Wolenski, Jean-Claude Wolf.

 The journal is indexed and abstracted by The Philosopher’s Index and EBSCO.
 Information about the journal’s ranking is available at SJR.
 KRITERION — Journal of Philosophy was also approved of satisfying the ERIH (European Reference Index for the Humanities) criteria: ERIH PLUS.

 The following statistical information is automatically generated.
 More information about the data is available here.